 As a university-affiliated program, the Surgical Program offers a range of care and procedures from thoracic and general surgery to gynaecology, ophthalmology and urology.
 Patients from infancy to the elderly are cared for by our exceptional team of surgeons, anaesthetists, health professionals and support staff.
 Our program has ten operating rooms and three inpatient units.

 Our focus on minimally invasive surgery (MIS) has resulted in our program being a recognized national leader in this evolving field.
 Gynecology and general surgery are two areas where the program is an acknowledged leader.
-St. Joseph’s Health Centre is the first choice of University of Toronto surgical residents (opens in new tab).
+St. Joseph’s Health Centre is the first choice of University of Toronto surgical residents.

-The Division of General Surgery at St. Joe’s involves a clinically diverse and active group of surgeons.
+The Division of General Surgery at St. Joseph’s involves a clinically diverse and active group of surgeons.
 Our general surgeons specialize in removing cancerous tumors of the breast, liver, pancreas, gastrointestinal tract, colon and rectum.
 In addition, a wide spectrum of benign surgical conditions are treated, including inguinal and ventral hernia repairs, gall bladder surgeries and appendectomies.
 Our hepatobiliary (HPB) and bariatric programs are designated level 1 programs within the province.
 An acute care service (ACS) is designed to streamline care efficiently to sick patients in need of timely surgical intervention.
 Our surgeons provide modern, comprehensive care for routine problems and for critically ill patients.
-St. Joe’s general surgeons offer a collaborative approach to patient care, working closely with colleagues in other surgical and medical specialties to find the best treatment approach for each patient.
+St. Joseph’s general surgeons offer a collaborative approach to patient care, working closely with colleagues in other surgical and medical specialties to find the best treatment approach for each patient.

-St. Joe’s orthopedic surgeons are recognized both locally and nationally for their surgical technical excellence and breadth of skill set.
+St. Joseph’s orthopedic surgeons are recognized both locally and nationally for their surgical technical excellence and breadth of skill set.
 In addition to providing outstanding care to patients requiring hip and knee arthroplasty procedures, our surgeons also include subspecialty expertise in shoulder surgery (including arthroscopic repair and total shoulder replacement surgery), knee surgery (including arthroscopic ACL knee repairs) and foot and ankle surgery.
 Together with an experienced core of physiotherapists and rehabilitation specialists the orthopedic needs of Toronto’s west end community are met by our orthopedic surgery service.

-St. Joe’s thoracic surgery service has been designated a level 1 priority program by the provincial Ministry of Health.
+St. Joseph’s thoracic surgery service has been designated a level 1 priority program by the provincial Ministry of Health.
 This group of surgical specialists diagnose and treat diseases of the chest including lung and esophageal cancer.
 In addition to malignancy this surgery service also has a regional expertise in the surgical management of gastroesophageal reflux disease, hyperhidrosis and congenital chest wall deformities.
 Every year, our thoracic surgeons perform many complex chest procedures using the latest technology and innovative methods.
 Integrated treatment teams include the participation of pulmonologists, radiologists trained in specialized diagnostic and therapeutic procedures along with respiratory therapists and outstanding perioperative nursing care.

 Our ophthalmology service provides outstanding care for patients in our community requiring cataract extraction surgery.
 In addition to this vital service there is also sub-speciality clinical expertise in glaucoma, strabismus surgery and uveitis (ocular inflammation) care.